Anemolo/three-bmfont-text/README.md

 # three-bmfont-textra

 This is a fork of three-bmfont-textra.
 Meant to be used as an swappable extension if you need extra things for effects.

+## New Features
+- UVs for letters,words,lines,
+- Expanding the letters to have space for effects (WIP)
+- Subdivision of the plane for vertex effects.

 - Re-creating
   - [x] Make it work by creating From 0
-  - [ ] Make it work with the "update" method
-    - [ ] What the fuck is wrong with this.
+  - [x] Fix Update Method
 - [x] Expand geometry of letters in all directions
   - [x] Create sides and corners
     - [x] Positions